 Local history and culture

 Strolling through town, absorb the atmosphere of Victorian charm, with wide avenues, characterful shop fronts and ornate architectural flourishes.
-The Llandrindod Wells Heritage Trail guides you on a gentle walking tour taking in the architectural heritage of the town.
+There are several local walks, including Llandrindod Wells Heritage Trail, which guides you on a gentle walking tour taking in the architectural heritage of the town.
 Once you’re done amble on over to Rock Park and take in its sculpture trail too.

 Entrance to a park with metal signage over the path stating 'Rock Park & Spa'.